OlivierBlanvillain/monadic-html/README.md

 These updates correspond to what React would compute using virtual-DOM diffing.

-When working with large immutable data structures, this approach is less performant that virtual-DOM diffing.
+When working with large immutable data structures, this approach is less performant than virtual-DOM diffing.
 Indeed, creating a large view out of a `Rx[List[_]]` implies that any changes to the `List` triggers a re-rendering of the entirety of the view.
 We plan to address this point in [#13](https://github.com/OlivierBlanvillain/monadic-html/issues/13) by combining the current approach with targeted virtual-DOM.

 ## FAQ